triflicacid/c-vm/docs/Assembler.md

 Code execution starts at the special label `main`.

-If `mnemonic` is one of `u8, u16, u32, u64, f32, f64`, this is a m_data constant.
+If `m_mnemonic` is one of `u8, u16, u32, u64, f32, f64`, this is a m_data constant.
   - `args` is a comma- or space-seperated list of constants.
 If no `args` are provided, insert a `0`.
     - `...[r]` - Numeric constants.
 These may be followed by a radix suffix `r`.
     - `'...'` - Character constants
     - `"..."` - String constants
-  - The mnemonic specifies the m_type of each item.
+  - The m_mnemonic specifies the m_type of each item.
 Each item is written to the output with this m_type.
 In the case of strings, each character in said string has this m_type.

-Instructions come in the form `mnemonic [...args]` where the arguments consist of a comma-seperated list of:
+Instructions come in the form `m_mnemonic [...args]` where the arguments consist of a comma-seperated list of:
   - `nnn`, where `nnn` is a number, represents a **literal**
     - Data m_type defaults to `i64`.
 If a decimal point is present, the m_data m_type defaults to `f64`.
   - `[nnn]`, where `nnn` is a number, represents an **address**